shantanoo-desai/blog/content/posts/technology/nugget_mqtt_iot.md

 Upon receiving the SIGHUP signal, mosquitto will attempt to reload configuration file data, assuming that the -c argument was provided when mosquitto was started.
 Not all configuration parameters can be reloaded without restarting.
 See mosquitto.conf(5) for details.
 {{< /admonition >}}

 The next step was to check how to send signals to a specific `docker` container.
-This is also possible via `docker` CLI as answered but [this StackOverflow Query][3].
+This is also possible via `docker` CLI as answered in [this StackOverflow Query][3].

 If your container is named `mosquitto` in your `docker-compose.yml` file, the the following will work: